Mehgugs/lacord/docs/api.md

 Note that some endpoints may accept a query without a payload, in which case the arguments will look like: `route parameters..., query`.
 In the case of `204` the second return value will simply be true.
 This client will only attempt to retry these requests on timeout, or if a ratelimit is hit.
 In the latter case the client will wait an appropriate amount of time before continuing to make the request.

+##### NOTE:

+The ["Guild scheduled events"](https://discord.com/developers/docs/resources/guild-scheduled-event) methods break the naming convention used by lacord: "List scheduled events for guild" would be found at `list_scheduled_guild_events`, and "Get Guild scheduled events" at `get_scheduled_guild_events`.
+This was done to improve readability because the names are rather long.

 #### *api.capture* `api:capture()`

 This function will create a capture object which can be used to safely sequence multiple requests together.